STRATEGIC PLANNING PROCESSStep Five - Projects

-Activities that come as a result of a strategic planning process usually take two forms – remedial activity or actions (things that fix a problem) and strategic projects (to promote change).
+Activities that come as a result of a strategic planning process usually take two forms – remedial actions (things that fix a problem) and strategic projects (to promote change).

 Remedial activities are sometimes called ‘quick-wins’.
 They are low cost actions that might have a big impact. needless-to-say, executives love quick-wins.

 Strategic projects tend to be longer-term activities.
-They are initiatives that cause change and have significant impact.
-Even with all your objectives, KPI’s and targets, in place, they are not going to make a difference unless there are some projects in place to drive change.
+They are initiatives that cause change and have a significant impact.
+Even with all your objectives, KPI’s and targets in place, they are not going to make a difference unless there are some projects in place to drive change.